rocky-linux/documentation/docs/guides/security/openvpn.md

 key /etc/openvpn/pki/client1.key
 ```

-You will also need to set the server hostname/IP of the server, you can leave the default UDP port 1194.
-In the sample file, this is located on line 42:
+You will also need to set the server hostname or IP, you can leave the default UDP port 1194.
+In the sample file, this is on line 42:

 ```bash
 remote server 1194